Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Signal Vacuity Checking

 The effective interval of MITL formulas can be computed recursively using Algorithm \ref{alg:AIcom}.
-To run Algorithm \ref{alg:AIcom}, we must process the MITL formula parse tree\footnote{We assume that the MITL specification is saved in a binary tree data structure where each node is a formula with the left/right child as the left/right corresponding subformula. of $\varphi$.
+To run Algorithm \ref{alg:AIcom}, we must process the MITL formula parse tree\footnote{We assume that the MITL specification is saved in a binary tree data structure where each node is a formula with the left/right child as the left/right corresponding subformula of $\varphi$.
 In addition, we assume that the nodes of $\varphi$'s tree contain a field called $EI$ where we annotate the effective interval of $\varphi$ in $EI$, namely, $\varphi.EI\gets I_{\varphi}$.}.
 The algorithm must be initialized with the interval of [0,0] for the top node of the MITL formula, namely, EIU($\varphi$,[0,0]).
-This is because, according \yhl{to the semantics} of MITL, the value of the whole MITL formula is only important at time zero.
+This is because, according to the semantics of MITL, the value of the whole MITL formula is only important at time zero.
 In Line 8 of Algorithm \ref{alg:AIcom}, the operator $\oplus$ is used to add two intervals as follows: \begin{definition}[$\oplus$] Given intervals $I=[l,u]$ and $I'=[l',u']$, we define $I''\gets I \oplus I'$ where $I''=[l'',u'']$ such that $l''=l+l'$ and $u''=u+u'$. \end{definition} If either $I$ or $I'$ is left open (resp. right open), then $I''$ will be left open (resp. right open)\footnote{Although we assume in Definition \ref{def:syn} that intervals are right-closed, Algorithm \ref{alg:AIcom} can be applied to right-open intervals as well.}.
 In Line 1 of Algorithm \ref{alg:AIcom}, the input interval $I$ is assigned to the effective interval of $\varphi$, namely $\varphi.EI$.
 If the top operation of $\varphi$ is a propositional operation ($\neg,\vee,\wedge,\Rightarrow$) then the $I$ will be propagated to subformulas of $\varphi$ (see Lines 2-6).
 If the top operation of $\varphi$ is a temporal operator ($\Box_{I'},\Diamond_{I'}$), then the effective interval is modified according to Definition \ref{add_interval} and the interval $I''\gets I \oplus I'$ is propagated to the subformulas of $\varphi$.
+For example, assume that the MITL specification is $\varphi_{RR}=\Box_{[1,2]}(\Diamond_{[3,5]}b\Rightarrow(\Box_{[4,6]}(c\Rightarrow \Diamond_{[0,2]}d)))$.
+The specification $\varphi$ has two antecedents, $\alpha_1=\Diamond_{[3,5]}b$ and $\alpha_2=c$.
+The effective intervals of $\alpha_1$ and $\alpha_2$ are $I_{\alpha_1}=[0,0]\oplus[1,2]=[1,2]$ and $I_{\alpha_2}=[0,0]\oplus[1,2]\oplus[4,6]=[5,8]$, respectively.
+As a result, the antecedent failure mutations are $\Box_{[1,2]}(\neg\Diamond_{[3,5]}b)$ and $\Box_{[5,8]}(\neg c)$, respectively.
+Algorithm \ref{alg:antec} returns the list of antecedent failures $AF_\varphi$, namely all the vacuously satisfied implication subformulas by $s$.
+If the $AF_\varphi$ list is empty, then the signal $s$ is not vacuous.
+To check whether the signal $s$ satisfies $\varphi$'s mutations in Algorithm \ref{alg:antec} (Line 5), we should use an off-line monitor such as \cite{Fainekos2012}.